MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale.md

 # Connect SQL Server instances to Azure Arc at scale

 You can connect multiple SQL Server instances installed on multiple Windows or Linux machines to Azure Arc using the same [script your generated for a single machine](connect.md).
 The script will connect and register each machine and the installed SQL Server instances on it to Azure Arc.
 For the best experience, we recommend using an Azure Active Directory [service principal](/azure/active-directory/develop/app-objects-and-service-principals).
-A service principal is a special limited management identity that is granted only the minimum permission necessary to connect machines to Azure and to create the Azure resources for Azure Arc enabled server and Azure Arc enabled SQL Server.
+A service principal is a special limited management identity that is granted only the minimum permission necessary to connect machines to Azure and to create the Azure resources for Azure Arc enabled server and SQL Server on Azure-arc enabled servers.
 This is safer than using a higher privileged account like a Tenant Administrator, and follows our access control security best practices.

 The installation methods to install and configure the Connected Machine agent requires that the automated method you use has  administrator permissions on the machines.
 On Linux, by using the root account and on Windows, as a member of the Local Administrators group.